richardeigenmann/JPO/README.txt

-			  build/classes   by their package (which is jpo) ant run		- runs the application from build/classes ant clean	- deletes the compiled classes ant rebuild	- runc clean and compile ant document	- creates the javadoc in the directory build/docs/index.html
+			  build/classes   by their package (which is jpo) ant run		- runs the application from build/classes ant clean	- deletes the compiled classes ant rebuild	- run clean and compile ant javadoc	- creates the javadoc in the directory build/docs/index.html
-	ant go          - compiles and runs the application
+	ant go          - compiles and runs the application ant buildjar    - builds the jar files ant signjar	- signs the jar files (if yout have the keys...)

 I always work in the src/jpo subdirectory of the main Jpo directory on my Linux machine.

-From there use the following commands:

-	make 		- compiles everything requiring a compilation make run	- runs JPO directly from the classes make jar	- creates and signs the jar file make runjar	- runs JPO from the jar files make clean	- deletes all precompiled stuff make javadoc	- creates the javadoc documentation

-You can concatenate some commands which can make sense.
-I frequently use:

-	make && make run

-This compiles the modified sources and only if there were no compile errors starts the application.

 Have fun

 Richard Eigenmann
-14.1.2003
+26.2.2006